LZsolar/GameDev_TestProject_Nanuq/README.md

    - Adjustable Jump force/Gravity
    - Have bird state if alive or dead
    - rotate up if jump, down if fall
-   - gavity and jump work only if game start
+   - gravity and jump work only if game start
 2. Pipe movement
    - Adjustable speed/spawn rate/gap size
-   - start spawning only if game start and stop immedietly after bird dead
+   - start spawning only if game start and stop immediately after bird dead
 3. Score
    - maybe store in .txt so it not disappear after close (not sure how, will decide later)
 4. GameManager